-In the context of this research, we use the prevalence of a concept (i.e., an MCQ option) in large corpora as a signal of availability: We assume that frequently occurring concepts in the corpus correspond to higher cognitive availability for a test-taker.
-To operationalise this intuition, for a given MCQ, we retrieve a pre-determined number of relevant text passages from a large corpus and record how they are semantically distributed across the options of the MCQ.
-As a hypothetical example, for the question \enquote{What is the capital of France?} with options \enquote{Paris}, \enquote{Tallinn} and \enquote{Antananarivo}, we determine each option's availability by its prevalence in a large corpus containing general knowledge.
+To measure the relative corpus prevalence of the concepts present in the MCQ options we rely on their semantic similarity to passages in large text corpora.
+Specifically, for a given MCQ, we retrieve a pre-determined number of relevant text passages from a corpus and record how they are semantically distributed across the options of the MCQ.
+As a hypothetical example, for the MCQ options \enquote{Down syndrome}, \enquote{Urbach-Wiethe's disease} and \enquote{Pure autonomic failure}, we determine each concept's relative prevalence by the proportion of retrieved passages most similar to each concept.